 One pedal that is something important to me, and it was the same on my ARP 2600 40 years ago, is an analog Delay, because I'm not a fan of the tiny Spring Reverbs.
 They don't sound good and leave "pitched" trails.
 A Reverb might be important in productions, but, as soon as there is a natural room echo, the reverb destroys or swallows valuable parts of the sound.
 A short (and gentle) delay is better, in my opinion, to eliminate the "unnatural aridity" that is unique to any electronic sound generation.

-More about ARP Instruments and the ARP 2600 on my website: ARP Instruments
+- More about ARP Instruments and ARP 2600 on my website: ARP

 We've arrived at the customization stage: the Gray Meanie is a screw-in, and it calls for side pieces if not screwed in (to make it look its best).
 I had made two pairs right away - one for laying down and one for upright standing - since the Gray Meanie is built as lightweight and is so small, it can easily swap places - unlike its neighbor in the picture, which weighs about 10 times as much.